awasthiabhijeet/cs725-2020-assign1/README.md

 ## Please read the following important instructions before getting started on the assignment.
 1. This assignment should be completed individually.
 2. This assignment is entirely programming-based and is hosted as a Kaggle competition.
 Please refer to Moodle Announcement for further instructions on how to access the Kaggle competition.
-3. Please signup on Kaggle using your IITB LDAP email accounts, with usernames as your roll number.
+3. Please signup on Kaggle using your IITB LDAP email accounts, with kaggle-username as your roll number.

 ## Learning linear predictors